kahsay-GT/kahsay-GT/README.md

  Hi there!
-I’m Kahsay Girmay, a passionate software developer from [Your Location].
+I’m Kahsay Girmay, a passionate software developer from Mekelle-Tigray-Ethiopia.

 🔭 I’m currently working on Fullstack developer.